-McDonald’s has operated in the UK since 1974 and the business is growing consistently with its 1,250 restaurants and over 110,000 employees.
+McDonald’s has operated in the UK since 1974 and the business is growing consistently with around 1,270 restaurants and over 120,000 employees.
 It is the biggest family restaurant business in the world, serving approximately 3.7 million customers a day in the UK alone.

-A graduate job at McDonald’s is focused on restaurant management – it involves overseeing the performance and development of, on average, 80 employees and identifying ways in which to improve customer service, build sales and profitability.
-Following the training period, which can last up to six months, Trainee Managers are promoted to Assistant Managers and become part of the core restaurant management team.
-Successful Trainee Managers can, in future, progress to managing all aspects of a £multi million business – opportunities can then arise to progress to area management roles or secondments in support departments.
-Trainee Managers need to be logical thinkers, have a great attitude and be committed to delivering a great customer experience.
+A graduate job at McDonald’s is focused on restaurant management – it involves overseeing the performance and development of large teams and identifying ways in which to improve customer service, build sales and profitability.
+Following the training period, which can last up to six months, trainee managers are promoted to assistant manager and become part of the core restaurant management team.
+Successful trainee managers can, in future, progress to managing all aspects of a £multi million business – opportunities can then arise to progress to area management roles or secondments in support departments.
+Trainee managers need to be logical thinkers, have a great attitude and be committed to delivering a great customer experience.

 Exclusive interview for The Guardian UK 300 2018/19

 After university, I knew that I wanted to join a graduate scheme rather than going straight into a job.
 I studied history at university and, while I developed transferable skills such as...
 Read interview